rollerworks/search/doc/searches.rst

 ------------------------

 The FactoryBuilder helps with setting up the search system.
-It only need to set it up once, and then it can be reuse multiple times.
+You only need to set it up a SearchFactory, and then it can be reuse multiple times.

 .. note::

-    The ``Searches`` class and SearchFactoryBuilder are only meant to be used when you using Rollerworks Search as standalone.
-When making an integration with a framework plugin, you'd properly want create the SearchFactory and FieldsRegistry manually using a Dependency Injection system.
+    The ``Searches`` class and SearchFactoryBuilder are only meant to be used when you using RollerworksSearch as a standalone.
+When making a framework plugin, you'd properly want create the SearchFactory and FieldsRegistry manually using a Dependency Injection system.

 .. code-block:: php